Washington D.C. Residential Lease Agreement

 Applicable to all Washington D.C. housing accommodations.

-Washington D.C. landlords must provide their tenants with a pamphlet explaining local rent control laws and regulations, in addition to a disclosure regarding the property’s rent control status.
+Washington D.C. landlords must provide tenants with a pamphlet explaining local rent control laws and regulations, plus a disclosure about the property’s rent control status.
 This must include the landlord’s business license, and a copy of rent control registration (or claim of exemption, if applicable), together with the most recent notice filed.

 Download: Washington D.C.
 Rent Control Fact Sheet (PDF)